 Where should I park?

-- From the street, enter on the left side of the building (creek side) and exit on the right side
+- From the street, enter on the left side of the building (creek side).

-- From the parking lot, exit to the left (by the neighboring home).
-ONE WAY ONLY!
+- From the parking lot, exit to the left of the building (by the neighboring home).

-- Children use the parking lot to run off steam during our coffee hour.
-Be very careful as you move your car in the lot.
+- Children use the parking lot to play during our coffee hour.
+Please be very careful as you drive through the lot.

 Are your building and services accessible to people with disabilities?

-YES!
-Our building was recently renovated to be accessible to people with mobility limitations.
-For people with vision and hearing limitations, we offer large-print Orders of Service and assisted-listening devices.
-Just ask the usher or person at the Welcome Table.
+Yes!
+For your comfort and convenience, our building includes an elevator.
+We also offer large-print Orders of Service and assisted-listening devices.
+Just ask the usher or representative at the Welcome Table.

 Where are the restrooms?